Heading to Sydney? This short, sharp guide skips the fluff—get the essentials for an epic trip (top hostels below)!

 GETTING AROUND

 - Sydney has an extensive rail network, consisting of both skytrains and subway lines.
-Fares start at $3.20.
+Fares are lower off-peak.

 - Arguably the best way to see Sydney is by boat.
 There are numerous ferries between key points in the city, with fares starting at $5.80.